 The pathways are named after legendary forests mentioned in the Indian epics The Ramayana and The Mahabharata, such as Dandakaranya, Chitrakoot, Madhuban, Kamyakban, and Panchavati.
 Near the center of the trail, a traditional pentagon-shaped gazebo was constructed using bamboo supports and a roof thatched with palm leaves.
 Two wooden bridges were built across the water bodies to provide access to previously inaccessible areas.

-In line with sustainable practices, natural materials collected from the garden—such as fallen tree logs, bamboo, and palm leaves—were repurposed for the construction of these structures.
+In line with sustainable practices, natural materials collected from the garden, such as fallen tree logs, bamboo, and palm leaves, were repurposed for the construction of these structures.
 Pergolas of varied designs were introduced to support epiphytic plants and accommodate creepers and lianas, thereby enhancing biodiversity along the trail.
 To foster environmental awareness, most plants along the pathways were labeled with their scientific names, engraved on circular wooden blocks.

 At the entrance, bio-fencing was created with hedges of Murraya paniculata L., while a wooden gate constructed from fallen tree logs adds to the trail’s natural aesthetic.
 Collectively, these efforts highlight the importance of sustainable, eco-friendly development with an emphasis on reusing forest byproducts and natural resources (Fig. 1).